wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-scale.md

 	**Note**: When **Scale by Metric** is enabled, Windows Azure checks the CPU of your  Website once every five minutes and adds instances as needed at that point in time.
 If CPU usage is low, Windows Azure will remove instances once every two hours to ensure that your  Website remains performant.
 Generally, putting the minimum instance count at 1 is appropriate.
 However, if you have sudden usage spikes on your  Website, be sure that you have a sufficient minimum number of instances to handle the load.
 For example, if you have a sudden spike of traffic during the 5 minute interval before Windows Azure checks your CPU usage, your site might not be responsive during that time.
 If you expect sudden, large amounts of traffic, set the minimum instance count higher to anticipate these bursts.

 14. After you have finished making changes to the items in the **Edit Scale Settings for Schedule** list, click the **Save** icon in the command bar at the bottom of the page to save all schedule settings at once (you do not have to save each schedule individually).

 <a name="ScalingSQLServer"></a>
-##Scaling a SQL Server Database connected to your web app
+##Scaling a SQL Server Database connected to your web site
-If you have one or more SQL Server databases linked to your web app (regardless of App Service plan mode), you can quickly scale them based on your needs.

 1. To scale one of the databases, in the **Linked Resources** section, click the **Manage scale for this database** link next to the name of the database.

 	![Linked database][LinkedResources]